Mikkeep/turtles/docs/README.md

-Open the index site of the machine at: <ip>
+Open the index site of the machine at: http://ip

-We are greeted with a "Welcome to our Website" and an image of a character.
+We are greeted with a text that reads "Welcome to our Website" and an image of a character.

 With a reverse image search we can deduce that the character is called April.